4. Penalties¶

 Keep in Mind: If Officials believe the White Skater’s injury poses a serious and immediate threat to that Skater or others, Officials should not allow the White Skater to skate no matter how many Jams have elapsed.

-White Pivot (who is neither the Captain nor the Designated Alternate) walks up to an Official and requests a Team Timeout.
+White Pivot (who is neither the Captain nor the Alternate) walks up to an Official and requests a Team Timeout.
 That Official, mistakenly believing White Pivot is the Captain, grants the request.

 Outcome: When the mistake is realized, Officials must call an Official Timeout.
 White Pivot is penalized.
 The next Jam is started as soon as possible, but at least 30 seconds after the end of the previous Jam.